bodrick/awesome/TOPICS.md

 *   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and Windows 11 deployments with our fully optimized, hardened, and debloated script.
 Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
 *   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
 Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.

-## windows-desktop

-*   [simeononsecurity/Windows-Optimize-Harden-Debloat](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat) - Enhance the security and privacy of your Windows 10 and Windows 11 deployments with our fully optimized, hardened, and debloated script.
-Adhere to industry best practices and Department of Defense STIG/SRG requirements for optimal performance and security.
-*   [AnyStatus/AnyStatus](https://github.com/AnyStatus/AnyStatus) - A remote control for your CI/CD pipelines and more
-*   [miroslavpejic85/p2p](https://github.com/miroslavpejic85/p2p) - 🖥️ P2P Remote Desktop - Portable, No Configuration or Installation Needed.
-*   [Soloplan/whatson](https://github.com/Soloplan/whatson) - Build status monitoring for Windows with support for Jenkins, Travis-CI, CC.NET (alternative to CCTray)
-*   [dockpanelsuite/dockpanelsuite](https://github.com/dockpanelsuite/dockpanelsuite) - DockPanel Suite - The Visual Studio inspired docking library for .NET WinForms

 ## code-files